oliverwkim/oliverwkim.github.io/_posts/2019-07-26-Guide-to-Busia.md

 * A small flashlight or headlamp for the inevitable blackouts.

-* $50 USD for the Kenyan tourist visa, $100 if you want the East African Visa (just ask for it when you’re at immigration).
+* When you arrive at the airport, $50 USD in cash for the Kenyan tourist visa, or $100 if you want the East African Visa (just ask for it when you’re at immigration).
 This’ll give you access to Uganda and Rwanda.

 * An unlocked cell phone that can take a GSM SIM card (ask your provider if you aren't sure).